cundd/custom_rest/Tutorial.md

 ## Example

 Lets say we want to create specific domain objects with a custom validation using a web service api.

+Things needed:

+* a Controller with the specific action method
+* the (custom) validator for your model (if extbase finds a validator named \YourVendor\YourExt\Domain\Validator\YourModelValidator, it will validate against it, otherwise the validator has to be configured explicitely with a '@validate' annotation (see [Validating Domain Objects](https://docs.typo3.org/typo3cms/ExtbaseFluidBook/9-CrosscuttingConcerns/2-validating-domain-objects.html))
+* configure you plugin in the ext_localconf.php File
+* call it in your custom Handler

+This fork has made the proper adjustments to show how to do it.